adibhannachi/CMake-tutorial/cmake_tutorial.md

 	return 0;
 }
 ```
-The most basic project is an executable built from source code files.
-For simple projects, a three line CMakeLists.txt file is all that is required.
+For this kind of simple projects, a three line CMakeLists.txt file is all that is required.
 This will be the starting point for our tutorial.
 Create a CMakeLists.txt file in the Step1 directory that looks like:

 ```
 cmake_minimum_required(VERSION 3.10)